 Fucoidan is a type of polysaccharide found in seaweeds that has been researched for its anticancer effects.
-It may benefit those with osteoarthritis and cancer patients undergoing chemotherapy treatment.
-Read on to see the benefits and mechanisms of fucoidan.
-If you are enjoying our content be sure to also check out our ebook, SelfHacked Secrets to find a comprehensive guide to biohacking like a pro.
-Download the first chapter here absolutely free.
+Preliminary research suggests it may benefit those with osteoarthritis, viral infections, and cancer patients undergoing chemotherapy treatment.
+Read on to see the potential benefits and mechanisms of fucoidan.

 What Is Fucoidan?

-Fucoidan is a complex sulfated polysaccharide derived from rich sources such as bladderwrack, other brown algae, echinoderms, and seagrasses [R].
+Fucoidan is a complex sulfated polysaccharide derived from rich sources such as bladderwrack, other brown algae, echinoderms, and seagrasses .

 - Anti-coagulant (prevents blood clotting)

-- Anti-angiogenic (reduces growth of new blood vessels)
+- Anti-angiogenic (reduces the growth of new blood vessels)

 Mechanisms of Action

 Fucoidan stimulates an increase in natural killer (NK) cells and a decrease of transcription factor AP-I, which is involved in cellular growth and division.
-Fucoidan also kills T-cell leukemia virus type I (HTLV-1) by inactivating NF-kB, a regulator of antiapoptotic proteins [R, R].
+Fucoidan also kills T-cell leukemia virus type I (HTLV-1) by inactivating NF-kB, a regulator of antiapoptotic proteins [9, 10].

-Fucoidan activates caspases 8 and 9, enzymes involved in programmed cell death [R].
+Fucoidan activates caspases 8 and 9, which are enzymes involved in programmed cell death .